 Our interdisciplinary research interests are focused on understanding the molecular underpinning of cellular processes such as energy metabolism in living cells, mitochondrial dysfunction, biomimetic membranes, and immunoglobulin E receptor signaling.
 We are also interested in studying protein dynamics, protein-protein interactions, and macromolecular crowding in controlled environments.
 In addition, we are developing fluorescence-based micro-spectroscopic tools, image processing algorithm and modeling.

-Students in Heikal laboratory are trained on a number of analytical, physical, and biochemical methods that include cell culture, model membrane assemblies, molecular dynamics, optical microscopy and ultrafast laser spectroscopy.
-Different aspects of scientific research (e.g., experimental design, data and image analysis, critical thinking, communication and teamwork skills) are also emphasized.
-The students also gain an appreciation of interdisciplinary research at the interface of traditional disciplines.
+Students in Heikal laboratory (both undergraduates and graduates) are trained on a number of analytical, biophysical, and biochemical methods that include cell culture, model membrane assemblies, molecular dynamics, optical microscopy and ultrafast laser spectroscopy.
+Different aspects of scientific research (e.g., experimental design, data and image analysis, critical thinking, writing, communication and teamwork skills) are also emphasized.
+The students in Heikal laboratory also gain an appreciation of interdisciplinary research at the interface of traditional disciplines.

 Professor Yves Mély, Biophotonics and Pharmacology laboratory, Université de Strasbourg, France, will be visiting UMD as an invited speaker in the weekly seminar series of the Department of Chemistry & Biochemistry.
 The seminar is entitled "Advanced Fluorescent Amino-Acid and Nucleotide Analogues for Monitoring Protein-Nucleic Acid and Protein-Membrane Interactions" and will take place on Friday, February 13, 2015, 3 - 4 PM, Kobilka Lecture Hall (200 Chem).
 Please join us.